navidbabakhani/ShoppingApplication/README.md

 ### How to use
 After running the application, you can browse `localhost:8080`

+The default ADMIN account for initial use and define other products/categories/users is:
+`user: admin pass: 123`

 There are several urls for searching products which are accessible by USER role: